wp-plugins/wp-e-commerce-predictive-search/readme.txt

 Support and access to this plugin documents are available from the [HELP tab](http://a3rev.com/products-page/wp-e-commerce/wpec-predictive-search-pro/#help) on the Pro Versions Home page.

 == Changelog ==

+= 1.1.1 - 2012/11/22 =

+* Feature: Added exclude individual Products from Predictive Search.
+From the  Settings > Store > Predictive Search tab enter the Product custom post ID of any products that you do not want included in Predictive Search results.
+* Feature: Added Exclude all search types to the admin panel.
+Exclude Product category, Product tag, Posts and pages is a Pro version feature but this keeps up the code compatibility between the Pro and Lite versions for seamless upgrades.
+* Feature - Change to admin panel for Predictive Search Function to keep the Lite and Pro Versions in sync for seamless upgrade - Pro Version Search function for replacing WordPress / WP e-Commerce  or Theme Search functions in theme header has been upgraded to allow for easier global function configuration.
+Go to the Settings > Store > Predictive Search and you will see that with the Pro Version you can now add and update the function search values on that page.
+Once values are added and the page updated Pro version license holders can just add the global function to their header.php file.

 = 1.1.0 - 2012/09/21 =